 Keeping raw and ready-to-eat food separate is essential to prevent harmful bacteria from spreading.
-Raw foods include raw meats & unwashed salad, vegetables and fruits.
+Raw foods include raw meats and unwashed salad, vegetables and fruits.
 Ready-to-eat foods include cooked foods, washed salads, garnishes, desserts and other foods that will not be cooked before eating.
+Additionally, allergen free food should be kept separately where possible to avoid cross contamination.